Swiss Open Gstaad

 Dates

-The 2023 ATP Gstaad Open tennis tournament will take place from the 17th to the 23rd of July 2023.
+The 2023 ATP Gstaad Open tennis tournament took place from the 17th to the 23rd of July 2023.

-The tournament will be held in the same week as the ATP/WTA tournaments in Bastad, Nice, Newport, Iasi, Palermo, and Budapest.
+The 2023 tournament was held in the same week as the ATP/WTA tournaments in Bastad, Nice, Newport, Iasi, Palermo, and Budapest.

 Tickets

-Tickets for the 2023 tournament in Gstaad will go on sale from the 1st of February 2023, with tickets being sold through the tournament’s official ticketing partners, Ticketcorner and Gstaad Saanenland Tourismus.
+Tickets for the 2023 tournament in Gstaad went on sale on the 1st of February 2023, with tickets being sold through the tournament’s official ticketing partners, Ticketcorner and Gstaad Saanenland Tourismus.

 More information on ticketing for 2023, is available on the tournament’s official website.